fluxcd/flagger/CONTRIBUTING.md

 The [following article](https://chris.beams.io/posts/git-commit/#seven-rules)
 has some more helpful advice on documenting your work.

-This doc is adapted from the [Weaveworks Flux](https://github.com/weaveworks/flux/blob/master/CONTRIBUTING.md)
+This doc is adapted from [FluxCD](https://github.com/fluxcd/flux/blob/master/CONTRIBUTING.md).